Web Development

 Conclusion

 Dark mode gives users a comfortable, visually distinct alternative to traditional light interfaces.
-Apply these CSS patterns thoughtfully — experiment with color schemes, contrast levels, and layout adjustments — and you'll find the right balance between aesthetics and usability.
-The next step is testing across real devices and real lighting conditions to see where your design holds up and where it needs work.
+Start with color scheme variables, nail your contrast ratios, then adjust layout details like borders and shadows.
+That order matters: skipping any step typically shows up as either illegible text or a theme that looks broken in one context.
+Test across real devices and real lighting conditions to find where your design holds up and where it needs work.